ImperialCollegeLondon/introductory_grad_school_git_course/_episodes/l1-01-why-use-vcs.md

 ### Reproducibility

 - How do you indicate which version of your code you have used in your paper?
-- When you find a bug, how do you know when precisely this bug was introduced (are published results affected? do you need to inform collaborators or users of your code?).
+- When you find a bug, how do you know when precisely this bug was introduced?
+  (Are published results affected? do you need to inform collaborators or users of your code?)

 ## What about Dropbox or Google Drive?